zealot128/neoformat/README.md

 buffer with the formatted text.
 On a formatter failure, Neoformat will try the next formatter defined for the filetype.

-The job control is based off of [vim-go's](https://github.com/fatih/vim-go).
+The job control is based off [vim-go's](https://github.com/fatih/vim-go).

 ## Basic Usage